-The West Memphis PSP site completed its tenure in the initiative in September 2018.
-PSP has helped change the police culture in West Memphis, and the police department is now a more data-driven organization.
+The West Memphis PSP site completed the initiative’s three-year duration in September 2018.
+The PSP helped drive change in West Memphis’ police culture, and the police department is now a far more data-driven organization.